NK Rosneft' : Rosneft halted oil output at 1,200 wells after fire this month - source | MarketScreener

 The fire at one of the country's biggest oilfields in the western Siberian region of Khanty-Mansiyisk broke out in a furnace used to evaporate water from crude oil in early January.

-The field, developed by Rosneft's unit RN-Yuganskneftegaz, produced more than 70 million tonnes of oil in 2018.
+The field was developed by Rosneft unit RN-Yuganskneftegaz.
+RN-Yuganskneftegaz produced more than 70 million tonnes of oil in 2018.
 Rosneft accounts for around 40 percent of Russia's total oil production.

 The source said the combined rate of oil flows at the unit's wells stands at 23,000 tonnes per day, or 12 percent of an average daily production by Yuganskneftegaz, Rosneft's largest oil producing unit.